-This smoky vegetarian tempeh chili is loaded with black beans and chickpeas, and has a secret ingredient: dark chocolate.
-Plus, learn to make the best chili garnish ever: homemade tortilla crisps.
+This smoky vegan tempeh chili is loaded with black beans and chickpeas, and has one secret ingredient: dark chocolate.

 What’s In This Tempeh Chili